What is Open Enrollment?

-If you miss open enrollment and don’t qualify for the special enrollment period, Medicaid, CHIP or employer-based coverage, you may find no other option than to wait until the next open enrollment which is for 2020 coverage.
+If you miss open enrollment and don’t qualify for the special enrollment period, Medicaid, CHIP or employer-based coverage, it may be that you have no option other than to wait until the next open enrollment period.
+You can always ask an expert

 What would be my effective date of coverage?

-If you enroll any time between November 1 and December 15, 2018 and make your first premium payment by the due date specified by your plan, your new health coverage will begin January 1.
+If you enroll during open enrollment (November 1 through December 15) and make your first premium payment by the due date specified by your plan, your new health coverage will begin January 1.
 If you enroll during a special enrollment period, your coverage will generally begin on the first day of the next month, provided you enroll by the 15th of the month.

 I enrolled through an insurance broker last year, do I need to use that broker again this year?

 You’re not required to use a broker or even the same broker as you did last year.
 In fact, you're not required to use a broker at all.
 However, a broker does provide value in helping you navigate your options and provide guidance regarding questions you may have about health insurance coverage and what providers accept it.

-I like my Marketplace plan just the way it is, will it stay the same for 2019?
+I like my Marketplace plan just the way it is.
+Will it stay the same next year?

-It depends.
+That depends.
 Insurers are allowed to make changes to policies each year.
-Most likely, the premium for your 2018 policy will change in 2019.
-There may be other changes as well, for example, changes in the deductible, coinsurance, or copays for some services.
+Most likely, the premium for your policy will change next year.
+There may be other changes to the deductible, coinsurance, or copays rates.
 In some cases, an insurer may stop offering a particular policy and offer you new choices instead.
-Shortly before Open Enrollment begins, you should receive a notice from your insurance company stating either the discontinuance of your plan or informing you of any premium changes.
+Shortly before open enrollment begins, you should receive a notice from your insurance company alerting you to any changes to your plan.

 If you want to continue the policy, you can renew coverage for another year.
 If you prefer to shop for other coverage, you can do that during open enrollment.